Broome and Kimberley Tours

 There are 2 types of camping available on this tour:

-Camping Standard: Private Camp – shared facilities (5nts), Camping – shared facilities (3nts), Bungle Bungles Safari Camp – shared facilities (2nts), Private Room – shared facilities (2nts)
+Camping Standard: Private Camp – shared facilities (6nts), Camping – shared facilities (2nts), Cabin – with ensuite (1nt), Hotel – with ensuite (1nt), Bungle Bungles Safari Camp – shared facilities (2nts)

 Note: This tour is operated by another operator, travel in a custom-designed 4WD vehicle without on-board toilet with a maximum of 20 people.
 The operator reserves the right to alter the itinerary & location of campsite and accommodation if necessitated.